AndreiGoldin/NonuniformDetonation1D/README.md

 *Facade*
 Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
+Collaborations
+* Clients communicate with the subsystem by sending requests to Facade, which forwards them to the appropriate subsystem object(s).
+Although the subsystem objects perform the actual work, the facade may have to do work of its own to translate its interface to subsystem interfaces.
+* Clients that use the facade don't have to access its subsystem objects directly.
 Python: No need for a class, just organize code in high-level packages and write Facade API in `__init__.py`.
 [Video](https://www.youtube.com/watch?v=G5OeYHCJuv0)